lucheng0127/kube-eip/README.md

 **Kube-eip** is an elastic ip management add-on for kubevirt.
 The aim is to provide an access to kubevirt vmi through elastic ip.

+**Attention**

+Kube-eip will only a project that support asign an elastic ip to k8s internal ip, and the EipBinding CRD operator that support access kubevirt vmi through eip will migrate to [virteip-operator](https://github.com/lucheng0127/virteip-operator)

 ## Architecture

 ![Architecture](./docs/architecture/architecture.png)